syedirfanx/ValentineConsumerTrends/README.md

 ---
 ## Project Insights

-Valentine’s Day has just passed, and analysis of consumer data revealed interesting trends:
+Analysis of consumer data revealed interesting trends:
 - **Men tend to spend significantly more on flowers than women.**
 - **Younger age groups spend more on flowers**, while spending shifts towards **greeting cards as age increases** among older consumers.